SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/05-Stash.md

 > #### Challenges
 >
 > * You can find the missing files at [here](https://stash.osgconnect.net/+sthapa/tutorial-namd),
-    download the files from that website and upload it to the tutorial-namd file on Crane.
+    download the files from that website and upload it to the tutorial-namd file on OSG Connect.

 Now submit the NAMD job.